SchnyderKay/M324/README.md

 **Kay** and **Jan** will take a look at the user stories **Aryan** wrote last week and will also work on the backend so everything that is due today is done.

 The theory part on continues integration will be done by **Aryan**.

+### 17.09.2024

+**Next Task**

+Feedback:

+The overall feedback was positive.
+We will work on improving the infomations and tips given in the feedback.

+**Jan:**

+DB in Dockerfile:
+Jan is working alongside Jan to complete the database setup in the Dockerfile.
+Integration Tests:
+Jan is also working on implementing integration tests.
+These tests should be executed to validate the interactions between different components of the system.
+Integration Tests in Pipeline: He will integrate the automated execution of the tests within the CI/CD pipeline, ensuring that they are run during each build to catch issues early.
+Application Version 2 (Optional): Kay and Jan may also begin work on a second version of the application, depending on the progress of the pipeline setup.

+**Aryan:**

+Branching Strategy:
+Aryan is responsible for setting up and documenting the branching strategy.
+This includes defining how features, bug fixes, and releases will be managed within version control to maintain a clean and organized codebase.
+CD Theory:
+Aryan also provided an overview of Continuous Deployment (CD) principles, highlighting the theoretical concepts that the team should follow in practice.

+**Luca:**

+Setting up CD:
+Luca is tasked with researching and setting up the Continuous Deployment process.
+He will focus on automating deployments and ensure that updates can be reliably and quickly delivered to the production environment.
+Researching Information:
+Luca will also gather relevant information and resources to help or even start implement the CD process effectively.

+**Kay:**

+DB in Dockerfile:
+Kay was responsible for ensuring the database setup is included in the Dockerfile.
+The task involved setting up the database so that it is consistently available within the Docker environment.
+Completing the Pipeline:
+Kay’s primary responsibility is finishing the CI/CD pipeline setup, ensuring that all components (testing, building, deployment) are functioning correctly and efficiently.
+Application Version 2 (Optional): Kay and Jan may also begin work on a second version of the application, depending on the progress of the pipeline setup.